 “The Early Learning meetings are informative and it is good to know there's support for EL activities.”

 Our group insurance scheme provides insurance for your parent association at reduced cost, and assistance in making sure you have the cover you need.

 Keeping you informed

-To help keep you in the know, ParentACTion magazine arrives each term.
-In addition, our fortnightly ebulletin, Council Communicator, distils must-know, timely, information for your committee — from rapidly changing COVID regulations to current grant opportunities or your reporting requirements to keep your association operating legally.
+To help keep you on track our fortnightly ebulletin, Council Communicator, distils must-know, timely, information for your committee — from meeting regulations to current grant opportunities.

 We also have guest speakers at our meetings who present information of interest to P&Cs, parents and carers.
-Recently, we’ve heard about school funding, improvements in the Education Directorate’s complaints handling processes, and school capacity and infrastructure planning.
+Recently, we’ve heard about school funding, literacy teaching, and improvements in the Education Directorate’s complaints handling processes.

 The parent voice